MrEpsilonYT/weather/README.md

 # weather
-just trying to make weather app in html
+🌦️ Weather Explorer Repository

+Welcome to the Weather Explorer repository!
+I'm Siddharth, the developer behind this weather app that aims to bring simplicity and accuracy to your daily weather forecasts.